16-time Grammy Award winning Thom Russo has worked with Eric Clapton, Audioslave, Juanes, Michael Jackson, Maná,

 Macy Gray, System of a Down, Alejandro Sanz and Jay-Z, among others.
 This is his official online home.

-Slated for release early 2018 via Sony Music Latin, the album was produced, co-written and mixed by Thom Russo.
+Felix y Gil's debut album out via Sony Music Mexico was produced, co-written and mixed by Thom Russo.

 Early in his career, Thom Russo experienced sessions with some of the giants in pop and R&B – Michael Jackson, Janet Jackson, Diana Ross, Cher, Babyface and Prince.
 He quickly started a progression into what would be a career stamped with deep diversity, musically and culturally.
 While beginning to frequently remix, In 1997 he worked on his first Grammy-winning track, Eric Clapton’s “Change the World,” which won for both Record and Song of the Year.
 Johnny Cash’s “Man Comes Around” also snagged a Grammy nomination for Thom in later years, while his work with Latin rock superstar Juanes has secured him an astounding 12 Grammy awards to date, from Latin and Anglo Grammy’s combined.